When the Internet Isn’t Equal: My Journey Into Broadband Equity Research

 Growing Up Disconnected

 I grew up in Quincy, Florida, a small rural town where household incomes lagged behind the state and national averages.
 Internet access was almost nonexistent.
-Options were slow, expensive, and unreliable—if they were available at all.
+Options were slow, expensive, and unreliable, if available at all.

 That mattered more than just not being able to stream videos.
-It meant that kids couldn’t fully participate in school assignments, families had fewer job opportunities, and staying connected felt like a privilege rather than a right.
+It meant that kids couldn’t fully participate in school assignments, families had fewer job opportunities, limited access to information and healthcare, and staying connected felt like a privilege rather than a right.

 Why Broadband Became My Research Focus

 When I started my PhD program at National University, I enrolled in TIM-7001: Principles of Technology Innovation Management.
-From day one, I knew broadband would be my focus.
+From the start, I knew broadband would be my primary focus.

 This wasn’t an abstract academic exercise.
 It was personal.
 I had lived the problem, and now I wanted to understand it in a structured, research-driven way.